pdsinterop/flysystem-rdf/README.md

 _Flysystem plugin to transform RDF data between various serialization formats._

-When using RDF, you will seen notice there are several different popular serialization formats.
+When using RDF, you will notice there are several different popular serialization formats.
 Instead of having to store data in multiple formats, it is easier to store the data in one format and convert it to others as needed.